mendix/cf-mendix-buildpack/README.md

 # Run Mendix in Cloud Foundry
 [![Build Status](https://travis-ci.org/mendix/cf-mendix-buildpack.svg?branch=master)](https://travis-ci.org/mendix/cf-mendix-buildpack)

+This document contains general information on the Mendix Buildpack.

 The Mendix Buildpack for Cloud Foundry has two main phases:
-* compile: Fetch the JRE, Mendix Runtime, and nginx and bundle these together with the application model into a `droplet`.
-This is handled by `bin/compile`.
+* `compile`: Fetch the JRE, Mendix Runtime, and nginx and bundle these together with the application model into a `droplet`.
+This is handled by `buildpack/compile.py`.
-* run: Start the various processes and run the application. `python start.py` is for orchestration, the JVM is for executing the Mendix Model, and nginx is used as reverse proxy including handling access restrictions.
+* `run`: Start the various processes and run the application. `buildpack/start.py` is for orchestration, the JVM is for executing the Mendix Model, and nginx is used as reverse proxy including handling access restrictions.

 The compile phase accepts archives in `.mda` format (Mendix Deployment Archive).
 There is experimental support for `.mpk` archives (Mendix Project Package).
 If an `.mpk` file is pushed, `mxbuild` is executed using Mono in the compile phase as well, the run phase stays the same.